-The Sabbath House Gardens include a Giving Garden (which supports local food pantries and those in need); the Plumsted Community Garden (which offers sunny plots for people from the community to grow their own food); a Rain Garden (a gift from Jacksonville Presbyterian Church); and perennial gardens.
+The Sabbath House Gardens include a Giving Garden where we grow organic vegetables for local food pantries; the Plumsted Community Garden (which offers a few plots for local residents); a Rain Garden (a gift from Jacksonville Presbyterian Church); and perennial gardens.

 we are in the center of new jersey

 We're off the beaten path - but closer than you may think!
 New Egypt, NJ is approximately dead-center of New Jersey and less than an hour away from all of our Monmouth Presbytery congregations.

 Click here to see latest pictures inside Sabbath House.
 If you are looking for a place to hold a meeting, church officer training, small group retreat, or other event - or if you would just like to get away to a beautiful, peaceful place - Sabbath House is available (with requested donation).
 Call or EmailRev.
 Phyllis Zoon for more info.